 What happens to the expansion of Medicaid?

-It will be phased out.
+It will be phased out under both bills.

 Prior to the ACA, Medicaid was available to groups including qualified low-income families, pregnant women, children and the disabled.
 The ACA expanded eligibility to all individuals under age 65 who earn up to 138 percent of the federal poverty level (about $16,643 a year for an individual), but only in states that opted for the expansion.
 Thirty-one states and the District of Columbia have opted in to the expansion, which includes enhanced federal funding, so far.
 More than 11 million newly eligible adults had enrolled in Medicaid through March 2016, according to an analysis by the Kaiser Family Foundation of data from the Centers for Medicare & Medicaid Services.

-Under the Republican health care plan, no new enrollment can occur under this Medicaid expansion, with enhanced federal funds, after Dec.
+House bill: No new enrollment can occur under this Medicaid expansion, with enhanced federal funds, after Dec.
 31, 2019.
 States that haven’t already opted in to the expansion by March 1, 2017, can’t get the ACA’s enhanced federal funding for the expansion-eligible population.

 To be clear, the bill doesn’t eliminate the Medicaid expansion coverage for those who are enrolled prior to 2020 in the current expansion states.
 But if those enrollees have a break in coverage for more than one month after Dec.
 31, 2019, they won’t be able to re-enroll (unless a state wanted to cover the additional cost itself).